affinitydb/doc/Affinity server.md

 ## NAME

-chaosdbd - embedded web server for CGI access to the chaosdbd db
+affinityd - embedded web server for CGI access to the affinityd db

 ## SYNOPSIS

-`chaosdbd` [ <options>... ]
+`affinityd` [ <options>... ]

 ## DESCRIPTION

-chaosdbd is an embedded web server which provides CGI access to the ChaosDB database.
+affinityd is an embedded web server which provides CGI access to the Affinity database.
 It also includes a minimal simple static web server for its own internal purposes to serve basic web admin CGIs & ui.

 (All CGIs are builtin, there is intentionally no support for user defined